 To find out how you too can make a difference visit our friends at Cottage by the Sea

-Executive Travel Management is a Partner to Australia’s largest amateur theatre company: CenterStage in Geelong.
-During this partnership throughout 2017 and into 2018, Executive Travel Management provides multiple theatre scholarships for the northern suburbs of Geelong.
-In addition to the scholarships, ETM has facilitated corporate sponsorship to assist with making costumes, sets and numerous elements for shows in 2017 including Chitty Chitty Bang Bang, Oliver and Bending Broadway.
+Executive Travel Management is a partner to Australia’s largest amateur theatre company: CentreStage in Geelong.
+During this partnership commencing 2016, Executive Travel Management has provided multiple theatre scholarships for the northern suburbs of Geelong.
+In addition to the scholarships, we have facilitated corporate sponsorship to assist with costumes, sets and numerous elements for shows in 2017 including Chitty Chitty Bang Bang, Oliver, Cinderella, The Sound of Music, We Will Rock You and Bending Broadway.

 At Executive Travel Management we believe that scholarship recipients not only learn their skill set yet more importantly they learn the importance of philanthropy and giving back.
 Without the kindness of others, the road to achieving their musical theatre goals would likely have been much more difficult.
 Hopefully, this sentiment continues with them through life and they find ways to donate to scholarships themselves in the future.

-CenterStage Geelong is a not-for-profit organisation run buy a volunteer Board of Directors located in North Geelong providing a family orientated environment for performers, technicians and professionals to hone their skills both on and off stage at the Geelong Performing Arts Centre.
+CentreStage Geelong is located in North Geelong and provides a family orientated environment for performers, technicians and professionals to hone their skills both on and off stage at the Geelong Performing Arts Centre.

-To find out how you can get involved and make a difference in a non for profit theatre company visit the team at CenterStage Geelong
+To find out how you can get involved and make a difference in a non for profit theatre company visit the team at https://www.centrestage.org.au/

 taste of harmony | SHARE A WORLD OF FOOD & CULTURE AT WORK